-- behaved in a way that constitutes unsatisfactory professional performance, unprofessional conduct or professional misconduct - has an impairment which detrimentally affects their capacity to provide disability services in a safe manner - obtained their registration improperly because they, or someone else, gave the Board information or a document that was false or misleading in a material particular.
+- · has no case to answer and no further action is to be taken in relation to the matter - behaved in a way that constitutes unsatisfactory professional performance, unprofessional conduct or professional misconduct - · has an impairment which detrimentally affects their capacity to provide disability services in a safe manner - obtained their registration improperly because they, or someone else, gave the Board information or a document that was false or misleading in a material particular.

-As well as cancelling or suspending a registered disability worker's registration, VCAT can order that a disability worker:
+As well as cancelling or suspending a registered disability worker's registration, VCAT can make orders that a disability worker:

-- has their registration cancelled, and may disqualify the worker from applying for registration or prohibit them from providing a specified disability service, or using a specified title - has their registration suspended - be cautioned or reprimanded - have a condition imposed on their registration - pay a fine (maximum \$30,000) to the Board.
+- has their registration cancelled, and VCAT may disqualify the worker from applying for registration or prohibit them from providing a specified disability service, or using a specified title - has their registration suspended - be cautioned or reprimanded - have a condition imposed on their registration - pay a fine (maximum \$30,000) to the Board.